 Now back to the trip report!

-On the west side of North Annette Lake we had a couple of tent site possibilities to choose from.
-Both are south of the little rock island you see in the above image.
-The first one – on a point – was nice but way too exposed for our liking.
-We paddled down
+On the west side of North Annette Lake, we had a couple of tent site possibilities to choose from.
+Both are south of the little rock island you see in the fourth image below.

 - distance: 12 km.

 - weather: a beautiful sunny day in Wabakimi Country!